 For me at the time, travelling to The Farm, symbolised the completion of a circle of events that led me to finding myself as a Midwife.
 However, I was naiieve- my journey to Tennessee wasn't the end of the journey-it was a new beginning.

-My passion for a holistic approach to midwifery care never left me through my three years working for the NHS, once, I commented to a more senior collegue that I had found it quite a surreal experience to be supporting a woman in labour, during a thunder and lightening storm, and the woman had been smiling throughout her birth process and had radiated with joy.
+My passion for a holistic approach to midwifery care has never left me.
+Once, I commented to a more senior NHS colleague that I had found it quite a surreal experience to be supporting a woman in labour, during a thunder and lightening storm, and the woman had been smiling and laughing! throughout her birth process and had literally radiated with joy.
 The senior midwife simply said to me that I "had spent too much time watching the woman" In my mind...what else was I to do?